Steinz0/FootBallGame-Apprentissage/README.md

 ### Start the server

-To start the web server, you just need to start this commmand :
+To start the web server, you just need to start this commmand on the app folder:
 ```
 npm run dev
 ```